 Working some overtime not only provides more money-making opportunities but can show management you’re a team member who’ll pitch in when needed.
 Too much overtime can lead to fatigue or burnout, however, so set reasonable limits to guard yourself and your patients.

 4. Get an advanced nursing degree.

-Other career choices with master’s or doctoral degrees include working as a nurse educator or nurse researcher, or climbing the ladder in health care administration.
+Other career choices with master’s or doctoral degrees include working as a nurse educator or nurse researcher or climbing the healthcare administration ladder.

 5. Get creative with nursing side jobs.

 When deciding how to make extra money as a nurse, some savvy RNs find that nursing side jobs can help them achieve their goals.
 Such extra opportunities might include: